-At OC, we offer the CHC30113 Certificate III in Early Childhood Education and Care as an online course.
+At OC, we offer the CHC30213 Certificate III in Education Support as an online course.

 This course has been developed by consultation with industry experts to make sure it teaches you the skills and knowledge employers are looking for today.